Vertically Align Text in Google Docs

 2. Vertically Aligning Text Using Table Cells

 One of the most effective ways to vertically align text is by utilizing table cells.
-This method is useful for creating organized and visually appealing layouts.
+This method is useful for creating organized and visually appealing layouts, especially for resumes, flyers, or any content where precise positioning matters.

 Creating a Table